Main Arm, New South Wales: History

 The area was settled by Europeans from the 1890s but the first signs of permanent settlement were in 1905, with the construction of a sawmill, this was followed by the construction of a gothic-style Presbyterian Church in March 1909.

 There was significant growth in the area post World War I when blocks were granted to returning soldiers as part of a soldier settlement scheme; it was during this time that Settlement Road was built on he southern section of Main Arm after grievances were raised about lack of access.
 Despite this growth the area struggled to remain agriculturally viable during the Great Depression.

 Main Arm became the centre of a 'banana boom' in the area from the late 1930s until it declined in the 1950s; as a part of this boom a Banana Syndicate was formed.
 During this boom they experienced significant issues with Banana bunchy top virus.

+In the late 1960s and early 1970s, during a decline in agriculture, many 'hippies' arrived in Main Arm and a number of communes and Rural Landsharing Communities, primarily in the form of multiple occupancies, were started as significant amounts of land was available cheaply.
+This included the Karu Kali Community which was started by Nicholas Shand, who later founded the Byron Shire Echo and Kohinur which was started by Colin Scattergood.